-BCBS has published the following books.
-All are available to purchase from our on-site bookstore and from most major online retailers including our online shop through Bookshop.org.
+The Barre Center for Buddhist Studies has published the following books.
+All are available to purchase from our on campus bookshop and from most major online retailers, including our online bookshop through bookshop.org.